microsoft/opentelemetry-semantic-conventions/docs/gen-ai/gen-ai-spans.md

 **[5]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 **[6]:** If available.

+Agent name is usually available only on the agent-related operations such as `create_agent`.

+**[7]:** If available.

+`gen_ai.agent.id` is usually available on the spans that describe operations performed on the agent such as `create_agent` or `process_thread_run`.

+Instrumentations of the low level GenAI inference operations such as `chat` or `text_completion` done by the lower-level clients usually don't have agent id available.
+If it's available, it SHOULD be set.

+**[8]:** If available.

+Agent name is usually available only on the agent-related operations such as `create_agent`.

+**[9]:** For inference operations such as `chat` or `text_completion`, it SHOULD be the completion identifier returned by the GenAI system and may not be unique if multiple choices are returned.
+If message history is managed by the application, agent, or framework, it SHOULD match the identifier used by the message history management system.

+**[10]:** If available.
 The name of the GenAI model that provided the response.
 If the model is supplied by a vendor, then the value must be the exact name of the model actually used.
 If the model is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.

+**[11]:** If available.

+`gen_ai.thread.id` is usually available on the spans that describe operations performed on the thread such as `create_thread` or `process_thread_run`.

+Instrumentations of the low level GenAI inference operations such as `chat` or `text_completion` done by the lower-level clients usually don't have thread id available.
+If it's available, it SHOULD be set.

+**[12]:** If available.

+`gen_ai.thread.run.id` is usually available on the spans that describe thread runs such as `process_thread_run` or `start_thread_run`.

+Instrumentations of the low level GenAI inference operations such as `chat` or `text_completion` done by the lower-level clients usually don't have thread run id available.
+If it's available, it SHOULD be set.

-**[7]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[13]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

+**[14]:** if available and if operation involves remote calls against GenAI service.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.